swiftlang/swift/stdlib/stdlib.docc/implementing-a-custom-distributed-actor-system.md

     }

     public func resignID(_ id: ActorID) {
-        // Called when the actor is deinitialized or failed to initialize. activeActors.withLock { $0.removeValue(forKey: id) }
+        // Called when the actor is deinitialized or fails to initialize. activeActors.withLock { $0.removeValue(forKey: id) }
     }
 }